-- Students will be awarded a mark of zero for any task not submitted by the specified time on due date or, for non-submitted tasks, not completed during the timetabled lesson, unless a valid extension or misadventure have been approved (see Point 3). - Failure to submit an assessment task, or non-serious attempts made on assessment tasks, may result in a warning of an N Determination being issued.
+- Students will be awarded a mark of zero for any task not submitted by the specified time on due date or, for non-submitted tasks, not completed during the timetabled lesson, unless a valid extension or misadventure have been approved (see Point 3). - Failure to submit an assessment task, or non-serious attempts made on assessment tasks, may result in a warning of an N Award Warning or a N Determination being issued.

-8. Assessment appeals
+8. Assessment Appeals